Knowledge Level: Beginner

 Electrolytes are salts that include sodium, potassium, calcium and magnesium.
 They are lost in sweat, are essential for normal cellular function and have to be replaced.
 Most commercially available sports drinks have the correct balance of electrolytes and, if you don’t want to use drinking to take on calories, effervescent electrolyte tablets without any carbohydrates are also available.

 However, for longer rides, it makes sense to combine drinking with calorie intake.
 Remember, for a sportive or long training ride, you’re aiming for 0.5-1g of carbohydrates per kilogram of bodyweight per hour and should aim to spread that over 2-3 micro feeds every 20-30 minutes.
-500 ml of typical sports drink mixed at 6% will give you 30 g of carbohydrate which, for an 80 kg rider requiring 40-80 g per hour, is a decent and easy to take on proportion of that energy requirement.
+500 ml of typical sports drink mixed at 6% will give you around 36 g of carbohydrate which, for an 80 kg rider requiring 40-80 g per hour, is a decent and easy to take on proportion of that energy requirement.

 Most sports drinks will contain a blend of simple sugars, such as glucose, fructose and sucrose, which release their energy quickly and more complex carbohydrate polymers such as maltodextrin that provide longer term energy.

 As all sports drinks contain slightly differing ingredients, it’s important that you try them in training to find one that suits you.
 If you’re taking part in a sportive or race, find out which manufacturer is supplying the feed stations and try their product beforehand to check you get on with it.
 If you’re unable to do this, bag up your own preferred brand in measured quantities and just mix it with the water provided.
-Don’t gamble on untested nutritional products as digestive distress is guaranteed to ruin your ride.
+Don’t gamble on untested nutritional products as digestive distress can ruin your ride.

 When you dissolve your sports drink powder in water, concentration of the solution will affect how easily it passes out of your gut, how quickly it hydrates you and how well it quenches your thirst.